jilieryuyi/wing-process/README.md

 ## Installation

-The dll is available on [dll download](https://github.com/jilieryuyi/wing_process/blob/master/Release/wing_process.dll).
+The dll is available on [x86 dll download](https://github.com/jilieryuyi/wing_process/blob/master/Release/wing_process.dll).
 You can install it on your windows system using php7.0.*.

 ##Build

-php version 7.0.9 ZTS
+php version 7.0.9 ZTS x86
 visual stdio 2015(vc14)

 ##Demo dir